SummerCash/mc-summercash/README.md

 `/transaction <recipient> <amount of SMC>` will create, sign, and publish a transaction for the given amount to the SummerCash network.
 Like `/bank`, this command will only work if a user has created an account.

 `/login` assigns a summer.cash address to an authenticated user.
-This command will only work if the corresponding private key is held on the same device as mc-summercash.

 ## Bugs